AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md

 `<amp-form>` provides `submit-success` and `submit-error` attributes.
 These can be placed on elements such as `<div>` tags that are direct children of the `<form>` element.
 When a form is submitted and the server responds successfully, contents in elements tagged with `submit-success` are displayed.
 Similarly, when a form is submitted and the server returns an error, contents in elements tagged with `submit-error` are displayed.

-AMP treats elements tagged with submit-success and submit-error differently than the contents of other components we've seen and used so far.
+ABC treats elements tagged with submit-success and submit-error differently than the contents of other components we've seen and used so far.
 That is because these elements use templates.
-The most common type of template used in AMP pages is [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) This is based on the commonly used [Mustache.js](https://mustache.github.io/) syntax.
+The most common type of template used in ABC pages is [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) This is based on the commonly used [Mustache.js](https://mustache.github.io/) syntax.
 Mustache templates describe HTML content in which sections are missing and need to be filled in with information from a server.
 The templates are written in HTML, and the missing sections are identified by {% raw %}`{{ }}`{% endraw %} mustache braces.

 For example, when given the following data: